-As of March 31, 2021, we employed over 3,300 psychiatrists, advanced practice nurses ("APNs"), psychologists and therapists through our subsidiaries and affiliated practices to deliver care through our platform.
+We and our affiliated practices employ over 3,000 psychiatrists, advanced practice nurses ("APNs"), psychologists and therapists to deliver care through our platform.
 We deliver value to our clinicians in several ways:

-- Empowered to put patients first: Our platform enables our clinicians to focus on delivering the best possible care to their patients.
-We augment their ability to serve their patients through technology tools and data, while freeing them from the many non-clinical burdens they face in independent practice. - Collaborative clinical environment: We promote a clinical culture of collaboration and ongoing learning for our team of mental health professionals.
-Our clinicians are highly engaged-over 85% say they feel inspired to do their best through their work at LifeStance. - Unique employed model: Our clinicians are employed as W-2 employees by our subsidiaries and affiliated practices rather than as independent contractors, the latter of which we believe is more common in the mental healthcare industry in the United States.
-Additionally, we offer a flexible visit-based economic model, which allows our clinicians to build their patient panels while flexibly managing caseloads in line with clinicians' personal preferences. - Improved patient access: Referrals from our payor and primary care and specialist physician partners connect clinicians with new patients.
+• Empowered to put patients first: Our platform enables our clinicians to focus on delivering the best possible care to their patients.
+We augment their ability to serve their patients through technology tools and data, while freeing them from the many non-clinical burdens they face in independent practice.

+- Superior clinical environment: We promote a clinical culture of collaboration and ongoing learning for our team of mental health professionals.
+Our clinicians are highly engaged-over 85% say they feel inspired to do their best through their work at LifeStance. - Unique employed model: We employ our clinicians as W-2 employees rather than applying an independent contractor arrangement, which we believe is more common in the mental healthcare industry in the United States.
+Additionally, we offer a flexible visit-based economic model, which allows them to build their patient panels while flexibly managing caseloads in line with clinicians' personal preferences. - Improved patient access: Referrals from our payor and primary care physician partners connect clinicians with new patients.
 Our patient-clinician matching technology efficiently matches patients with appropriate clinicians to improve engagement. - Flexible care delivery to meet their patients' needs: Our conveniently located centers and virtual care delivery platform provide our clinicians with greater flexibility and convenience to serve their patients in whatever environment is most suitable. - Increased efficiency: We have built a centralized operating platform that enables significant efficiencies for our clinicians, alleviating administrative burden, expanding availability for patient care and improving overall clinician satisfaction.